CanyonWind/Single-Path-One-Shot-NAS-MXNet/README.md

 This repository contains single path one-shot NAS searched networks implementation by MXNet (Gluon), modified from [the official pytorch implementation](https://github.com/megvii-model/ShuffleNet-Series).

-Support both pre-defined fixed structure net and random structure with block selecting and channel selecting.
+Support both pre-defined fixed structure net and random structure supernet with block selection and channel selection.

-## Requirements
+## Prerequisites
 Download the ImageNet dataset, move validation images to labeled subfolders and(or) create MXNet RecordIO files.
 To do these, you can use the following script: https://gluon-cv.mxnet.io/build/examples_datasets/imagenet.html#prepare-the-imagenet-dataset

+## Comparison to the official release
+- Support both fixed-structure model and supernet uniform selection model
+- Fixed-structure model can be hybridized and (hopefully) accelerated
+- Support both random block selection and random channel selection
+- Fuse the original "Shufflenet" and "Shuffle_Xception" blocks into one "ShuffleNetBlock"
+- Add another customized super tiny model with 1.9M parameters and 67.02% top-1 accuracy.

 ## Usage
 Use [the GluonCV official ImageNet training script](https://gluon-cv.mxnet.io/build/examples_classification/dive_deep_imagenet.html#sphx-glr-download-build-examples-classification-dive-deep-imagenet-py)